ffreemt/qq-tr-free/README.md

 pip install requests_cache jmespath fuzzywuzzy``` or ``` pip install -r requirements.txt```
-* Drop the file qq_tr.py in any folder in your PYTHONPATH (check with import sys; print(sys.path)
-* or clone the repo (e.g., ```git clone https://github.com/ffreemt/qq-tr-free.git``` or download https://github.com/ffreemt/qq-tr-free/archive/master.zip and unzip) and change to the qq-tr-free folder and do a ``` python setup.py develop``` or ``` python setup.py install```
+* clone the repo (e.g., ```git clone https://github.com/ffreemt/qq-tr-free.git``` or download https://github.com/ffreemt/qq-tr-free/archive/master.zip and unzip) and change to the qq-tr-free folder and do a ``` python setup.py develop``` or ``` python setup.py install```